Fond Memories

 Rumor has it …

-My mom: Someone told me you wrote a blog that said you thought Evan was gay because he liked watching a scene of two men kissing over and over.
+My mom: Someone told me you wrote a blog that said you thought Tornado E was gay because he liked watching a scene of two men kissing over and over.

 Her tone was serious and slightly “parent.”
 I looked over at her to make sure she wasn’t joking.
 She can play straight but not as good as that.
 Nope.
 She was serious.
 So my first thought was “what the f-?”

 Me: What the hell?
-I’ve never written a post on Evan’s sexuality.
+I’ve never written a post on Tornado E’s sexuality.
 He’s too young to have sexuality.

 My mom: (same tone) That was what I was told.